How to sell your home without an agent, For Sale By Owner (FSBO)

 - Understand your local selling conditions and how they may impact your price to ultimately determine the fair market home value.

-- Understand the best market position strategies before you list your property publicly.
+- Understand the best market position strategies before you list your property publicly by learning the 39 questions you should ask a realtor before hiring them.

 Overcome your bias and avoid well-intentioned bad advice